 Each killed five workers between 2011 and 2015.

 Exploding and breaking agents generally happen when miners aren’t protected from the mine’s blast area, flyrock, or any gasses present on the job site.
 Communication throughout the job site can protect against employees being impacted by blasts and explosions, and effective respiratory protection can guard against nasty particulates and vapors.

 Failing support structures also accounted for five deaths in metal/nonmetal mines in recent years.
 Employers can take steps to curb these numbers by posting signs that encourage miners to report any compromised structures, and by creating inspection checklists that may alert workers to structural deficiencies.

 How Can Graphic Products Help?

-Graphic Products provides numerous resources to improve safety in and around mines, including our free Best Practice Guide to Continuous Improvement in Mining.
-This guide helps improve efficiency and organization, boost employee production, and increase cooperation and teamwork throughout mines of all sizes.
+Graphic Products provides numerous resources to improve safety in and around mines, including our free Best Practice Guide to Mine Safety.
+This guide helps improve efficiency and organization, boost employee productivity, and increase cooperation and teamwork throughout mines of all sizes.
 Download your free copy below!